 |Figure 5: Cumulative Event Rates for the Combined Endpoint Re-Infarction, Stroke or Death in the COMMIT Study *|

-The effect of Plavix did not differ significantly in various pre-specified subgroups as shown in Figure 6.
-The effect was also similar in non-prespecified subgroups including those based on infarct location, Killip class or prior MI history (see Figure 7).
+The effect of Plavix did not differ significantly in various prespecified subgroups as shown in Figure 6.
+The effect was also similar in non-prespecified subgroups including those based on infarct location, Killip class or prior MI history.
 Such subgroup analyses should be interpreted cautiously.

 The CAPRIE trial was a 19,185-patient, 304-center, international, randomized, double-blind, parallel-group study comparing Plavix (75 mg daily) to aspirin (325 mg daily).
-The patients randomized had: 1) recent histories of myocardial infarction (within 35 days); 2) recent histories of ischemic stroke (within 6 months) with at least a week of residual neurological signs; or 3) established peripheral arterial disease.
+To be eligible to enroll, patients had to have: 1) recent history of myocardial infarction (within 35 days); 2) recent histories of ischemic stroke (within 6 months) with at least a week of residual neurological signs; and/or 3) established peripheral arterial disease (PAD).
 Patients received randomized treatment for an average of 1.6 years (maximum of 3 years).

 The trial's primary outcome was the time to first occurrence of new ischemic stroke (fatal or not), new myocardial infarction (fatal or not), or other vascular death.
 Deaths not easily attributable to nonvascular causes were all classified as vascular.